-The Garmin Vivoactive isn't the first Garmin to have a touch screen, but it is the first one designed specifically for it.
-You see, before the Vivoactive were the Garmin 610 and 620 (even before that, the 405 and 410 had a touch bezel).
-Both had a touch screen more as an extra "cool" than a necessity in itself.
-They had the physical buttons needed to be able to operate without the touch screen and to be operated perfectly.
+The Garmin Vivoactive is not the first Garmin to feature a touchscreen, although it is the first one designed specifically for it.
+You see, before the Vivoactive there were the Garmin 610 and 620 (even earlier, the 405 and 410 had a touch bezel).
+Both included touchscreens more as a "cool" extra than as a necessity per se.
+They had the physical buttons needed to have podido work without such a screen and have been operated with them just fine.

 But in the Vivoactive the touch screen is a means of control in itself, as we only have two physical buttons and their use is quite marginal.
 The left one to turn the light on and off and the right one to start or stop activities and enter the menu.
 That's all.
 The rest of the functions must be performed through the screen or the two touch buttons that you can find below it.

 And how does the Garmin Vivoactive move with the touch screen?
 Frankly, it's fine.
 But instead of writing it down, you'd better watch this video.

 - Does he respond well in the rain?

 Answering those questions is very easy, you just have to check it.
 First of all, I will test it with water, simulating an autumn rain.

 You see, in Hollywood they have it very well planned, they have a stage with specific devices to simulate you from a light rain (more known as calabobos.
 And yes, is in the SARBut here at C1M I have a somewhat more rudimentary means: the kitchen tap.